adu-web3/exocore-contracts-new/docs/reward-vault.md

 1. Imuachain handles the distribution and accounting of rewards to stakers based on their staking activities and the rewards submitted.
 2. Imuachain maintains the record of each staker's earned rewards.

 ### 4.3.
-Reward Claiming and Withdrawal
+Reward Claiming and Withdrawal (Current Behavior)

+The current implementation supports the case where the staker and the reward token are on the **same client chain**.
+In this model:

-1. Staker calls `claimRewardFromImuachain` on the Gateway.
+1. The staker (identified by `(clientChainId, stakerAddress)`) calls `claimRewardFromImuachain(address token, uint256 amount)` on the `ClientChainGateway` of their client chain.
-2. Gateway sends a claim request to Imuachain.
+2. The gateway sends a claim request to Imuachain, including the client chain id, the staker’s address, and the reward token address.
-3. Imuachain verifies the request and sends a response back to the Gateway, emitting a `RewardOperation` event.
+3. Imuachain processes the claim, computes the claimable amount, and sends a `REQUEST_CLAIM_REWARD` response **back to the same client chain** via `ImuachainGateway`, emitting a `RewardOperation` event.
-4. If the claim is approved, Gateway calls RewardVault's `unlockReward`, which:
+4. If the claim is successful, `ImuachainGateway` invokes `REWARD_CONTRACT.withdrawReward` with `rewardAssetChainLzID` set to the **same** `clientChainLzID`.
+The returned `actualWithdrawAmount` is then forwarded to the client chain via LayerZero.
+5. `ClientChainGateway` receives the response, looks up the original `(clientChainId, stakerAddress, assetAddress)` request, and calls `RewardVault.unlockReward(assetAddress, stakerAddress, actualWithdrawAmount)`, which:
-   a.
-Decreases the locked reward balance for the token.
+   - Decreases the locked reward balance for the token.
-   b.
-Increases the staker's withdrawable balance for the specified token.
+   - Increases the staker's withdrawable balance for that token.
-   c.
-Emits a `RewardUnlocked` event.
+   - Emits a `RewardUnlocked` event.
-5. At any time after unlocking, the staker can call `withdrawReward` on the Gateway.
+6. At any time after unlocking, the staker calls `withdrawReward(address token, address recipient, uint256 amount)` on the `ClientChainGateway`.
-6. Gateway calls RewardVault's `withdraw`, which:
-   a.
-Transfers the tokens from the vault to the staker's address.
+7. `ClientChainGateway` calls `RewardVault.withdraw(token, staker, recipient, amount)`, which:
+   - Checks `withdrawableBalances[token][staker]` is sufficient.
-   b.
-Decreases the staker's withdrawable balance.
+   - Decreases the staker’s withdrawable balance.
+   - Transfers `amount` of `token` from the local `RewardVault` to `recipient`.
-   c.
-Emits a `RewardWithdrawn` event.
+   - Emits a `RewardWithdrawn` event.

+> **Limitation:** In this version, `clientChainLzID` and `rewardAssetChainLzID` are always set to the **same value**, meaning rewards are only withdrawn on the **originating client chain**.
+Scenarios where a staker on chain A earns rewards on chain B (e.g., an Ethereum staker earning SOL on Solana) are **not yet supported** end-to-end.

+### 4.4.
+Future Extensions for Generic Cross-Chain Rewards

+To support the general case where a staker on one chain earns rewards on a different chain, the protocol can evolve along (at least) two directions:

+#### 4.4.1.
+Option 1 – Explicit Reward Destination in `claimRewardFromImuachain`

+Extend the client-chain claim interface to carry explicit reward-destination information:

+- Add parameters to `claimRewardFromImuachain` (in `BaseRestakingController` / `ClientChainGateway`), for example:
+  - `uint32 rewardAssetChainLzID` – the LayerZero chain id where the reward asset is custodied (e.g., Solana).
+  - `bytes assetAddress` – the reward token address on the destination chain.
+  - `bytes recipient` – the destination-chain recipient address (e.g., a Solana pubkey).

+Updated flow:

+1. Staker on chain A calls `claimRewardFromImuachain(token, amount, rewardAssetChainLzID, assetAddress, recipient)`.
+2. `ClientChainGateway` encodes and forwards `(clientChainLzID_A, stakerAddress_A, rewardAssetChainLzID, assetAddress, recipient, amount)` to `ImuachainGateway` via `REQUEST_CLAIM_REWARD`.
+3. `ImuachainGateway.handleRewardOperation` passes `rewardAssetChainLzID` and `assetAddress` into `IReward.WithdrawRewardParams`, so Imuachain can withdraw rewards on the appropriate chain.
+4. `ImuachainGateway` sends the claim result to the `ClientChain` that hosts the reward asset (not necessarily the original staking chain).
+5. The destination chain’s gateway receives the response and calls its local `RewardVault.unlockReward(assetAddress, recipient, actualWithdrawAmount)`, crediting the correct recipient on the reward chain.
+6. The recipient on the reward chain calls `withdrawReward(assetAddress, recipient, amount)` on that chain’s gateway, which in turn calls its local `RewardVault.withdraw`.

+#### 4.4.2.
+Option 2 – Imuachain-Native Reward Recipients and Push-Based Unlocks

+An alternative (or complementary) approach is to decouple reward ownership from the client-chain address:

+- When staking, the user registers an **Imuachain address** as their canonical reward recipient (e.g., via a new `associateRewardAddress` call on `ClientChainGateway` or directly on Imuachain).
+- Imuachain tracks rewards by `(imuaAddress, rewardAssetChainLzID, assetAddress)` rather than by `(clientChainId, stakerAddress, assetAddress)`.

+In this model:

+1. Rewards accrue on Imuachain for the user’s `imuaAddress`, regardless of which client chain they used to stake.
+2. When the user wants to realize rewards on a destination chain B, they:
+   - Either call a new API (e.g., `withdrawRewardToChain(uint32 rewardAssetChainLzID, bytes assetAddress, bytes recipient)`) on `ImuachainGateway` or `ClientChainGateway`, or
+   - Imuachain autonomously initiates a `REQUEST_CLAIM_REWARD`/unlock to the appropriate `UTXOGateway` / `ClientChainGateway` on the destination chain.
+3. `ImuachainGateway` uses the `rewardAssetChainLzID` and `assetAddress` fields in `IReward.WithdrawRewardParams` to withdraw rewards on the target chain and sends a message to that chain’s gateway, which then calls its local `RewardVault` to credit and/or withdraw to the specified `recipient`.

+This “push-based” model enables true omni-chain reward distribution while keeping Imuachain as the single source of truth for reward accounting.

 ## 5. Security Considerations